 Employer

 Be consistent throughout the process.
-Set expectations accordingly by being honest and clear, and avoid promises or commitments that cannot be kept.
-In the example above, make sure to follow up with the candidate after a few days as indicated in the message.
+Set expectations clearly and honestly, and avoid making promises or commitments that cannot be fulfilled.
+In the example above, be sure to follow up with the candidate within the timeframe indicated in your message.

 In summary: